JetBrains/marketplace-docs/topics/marketplace-general/quality-guidelines.md

 ### Plugin Logo
 You can find the instruction on how to change the plugin logo [here](https://jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_icon_file.html).
 * The logo should be different from the [default logo](https://github.com/JetBrains/intellij-platform-plugin-template/blob/master/src/main/resources/META-INF/pluginIcon.svg) of the IntelliJ Platform Plugin Template;
+* The logo should not resemble any of the JetBrains products' logos.
 * If the logo contains text it should be readable;
 * A simple, recognizable image is better than an overcomplicated one.